 I’m little bit unhappy that I didn’t search for

-ssdnodes review before doing anything, I think finding this post would help me with not giving them my money. :) He’s writing they did not refund his credit, that is awful. :( It was a bit better for me, but fortunately I discovered I don’t want to be hosted there in a single day.
+ssdnodes review before doing anything, I think finding this post would have helped me with not giving them my money. :) He’s writing they did not refund his credit, that is awful. :( It was a bit better for me, but fortunately I discovered I don’t want to be hosted there in a single day.

 Strongly do not recommend. :) Go to Linode, Digital Ocean, Hetzner, whatever!
 I don’t know, to somebody who’s in a business of hosting and servers rather than generation of fake sales.